juergenpointinger/juergenpointinger.github.io/_posts/2020-04-18-why-do-we-need-devops.md

 So if DevOps manages to make only half of the above mentioned IT projects a success, then we should definitely invest in DevOps transitions and start sooner rather than later.

-However, it should also be clearly mentioned that DevOps of course does not make sense for every project and every organization, but a lot of principles and practices from it are always applicable and bring a quick ROI for almost every project and every organization.
+However, it should also be clearly mentioned that DevOps does not make sense for every project and every organization, but a lot of its principles and practices are always applicable and bring a quick ROI for almost every project and every organization.

-What can help us to take the idea of DevOps and turn the knowing challenges into opportunities?
+How can DevOps be applied to real life scenarios and how can we take the idea of DevOps and turn the mentioned challenges into opportunities?

-One possibility for integration in an organization, to take the idea of DevOps and turn the knowing challenges into opportunities, is the conceptual framework C.A.L.M.S.
+An approach that I personally found very useful in many situations is the conceptual framework CALMS.
 Thereby the acronym stands for Culture, Automation, Lean, Measurement and Sharing.
-You can read about it soon in another blog of mine.
+You will read about it soon in an upcoming blog of mine.

+Until then I am very interested in your thoughts, experiences and feedback.
+Stay tuned and healthy!